Emergence of cosmic space in Tsallis modified gravity from equilibrium and non-equilibrium thermodynamic perspective: Emergence of cosmic space in Tsallis modified gravity from equilibrium perspective

 where $H$ is the Hubble parameter.
-The temperature of the apparent horizon \cite{https://doi.org/10.48550/arxiv.1502.04235,https://doi.org/10.48550/arxiv.1505.07371} is proportional to surface gravity, $\kappa$, and is given by the expression
+The temperature of the apparent horizon~\cite{https://doi.org/10.48550/arxiv.1502.04235,https://doi.org/10.48550/arxiv.1505.07371} is proportional to surface gravity, $\kappa$, and is given by the expression

 where over-dot represents the derivative with respect to cosmic time.
-We use units with $\hbar=1=c=k_{\scaleto{B}{3.0pt}}$.
-Here we consider the generalized non-extensive Tsallis entropy, which is the entropy of large gravitating systems, for the apparent horizon, which is given by the expression
+We use units with $\hbar=1=c=k$ and Planck length $L_p^2=G$, where $G$ is the gravitational constant.
+Here we consider the generalized non-extensive Tsallis entropy, which is the entropy of large gravitating systems, for the apparent horizon, which is given by the expression~\cite{TAVAYEF2018195}

-where $\gamma$ is a positive unknown constant, $\delta$ is the Tsallis parameter, $A=n\Omega_{n}\tilde{r}^{n-1}_{\scaleto{A}{3.5pt}}$ is the area of the apparent horizon, and $\Omega_{n}=\frac{\pi^{\frac{n}{2}}}{\Gamma(\frac{n}{2}+1)}$ is the volume of an $n$-dimensional unit sphere \cite{Cai_2005}.
-When $\delta=1$ and $\gamma=\frac{1}{4G}$, where $G$ is the gravitational constant, Tsallis entropy reduces to Bekenstein-Hawking entropy.
-In literature \cite{SHEYKHI2018118,Lymperis2018,Nojiri2019,NOJIRI2020114850,10.1093/mnras/stab2671}, different authors have assumed slightly different forms for the proportionality constant $\gamma$ for convenience.
+where $\gamma$ is a positive unknown constant~\cite{Moradpour2016}, $\beta$ is the Tsallis parameter, $A=n\Omega_{n}\tilde{r}^{n-1}_{\scaleto{A}{3.5pt}}$ is the area of the apparent horizon, and $\Omega_{n}=\frac{\pi^{\frac{n}{2}}}{\Gamma(\frac{n}{2}+1)}$ is the volume of an $n$-dimensional unit sphere~\cite{Cai_2005}.
+When $\beta=1$ and $\gamma=\frac{1}{4G}$, Tsallis entropy reduces to Bekenstein-Hawking entropy.
+In literature~\cite{SHEYKHI2018118,Lymperis2018,Nojiri2019,NOJIRI2020114850,10.1093/mnras/stab2671}, different authors have assumed slightly different forms for the proportionality constant $\gamma$ for convenience.
 However, in general, $\gamma$ is assumed to be inversely proportional to the gravitational constant $G$.
 Since we are considering the equilibrium perspective, the matter and energy content of the universe are considered to be in the form of perfect fluid of energy density $\rho$ and pressure $P$, satisfying the continuity equation

 Following these, we derive the law of emergence from the equilibrium unified first law of thermodynamics and Clausius relation in the subsequent subsections.